 Buying a condo may not be right for you.
 The two biggest reasons are privacy and control.

-Living in a condominium community usually brings neighbors close togehether and some home buyers may not want to feel like they are living in a fish bowl.
+Living in a condominium community usually brings neighbors close together and some home buyers may not want to feel like they are living in a fishbowl.

 Con’s Of Buying A Condo